A time to hibernate & innovate

-Dense and rich beech forest, crystal clear rivers and towering mountain ranges to both sides: the Casey and Binser Saddle Route connects two beautiful valleys in the middle of Arthur’s Pass and provides stunning surroundings away from any crowds or technology for you to connect with nature.
+Casey and Binser Saddle provides dense and rich beech forest, crystal clear rivers and towering mountain ranges to both sides: the route connects two beautiful valleys in the middle of Arthur’s Pass and provides stunning surroundings away from any crowds or technology for you to connect with nature.

 While it’s a pleasant hike, it covers decent distance – which makes it an Advanced Track.
 However, this gives us the chance to see more of the area and the wildlife that calls it home.
 Some of the highlights include: